Home · Blog · Economics & Policy · · Updated Dec 20, 2025 · 8 min read

 When governments don’t have the public’s support—or the tax base—to pay for war, they turn to central banks.
 These banks print money, expand credit, and quietly finance military operations that would otherwise be politically impossible.

-Werner also touches on darker aspects, such as covert intelligence funding and narcotics-linked banking operations, arguing that opaque monetary systems are fertile ground for hidden agendas.
-In short, where there’s unaccountable control over money, there’s power with no oversight.
+Werner also touches on more controversial ground, alleging links between central banking, covert intelligence funding, and narcotics-linked banking operations.
+These claims are disputed and not universally accepted, but his broader point stands: opaque monetary systems create fertile ground for hidden agendas.
+Where there’s unaccountable control over money, there’s power with no oversight.

 The Case for Decentralization